 Immediately prior to this offering, there was no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
-Although we intend to apply to have our common stock listed on Nasdaq, we cannot assure you that there will be an active public market for our common stock.
+Although our common stock has been approved for listing on Nasdaq, we cannot assure you that there will be an active public market for our common stock.

-Based on the number of shares of our common stock outstanding as of March 31, 2021, and assuming (i) the issuance of shares in this offering, (ii) the automatic conversion of all of our outstanding shares of convertible preferred stock into 85,516,454 shares of common stock and the related reclassification of the carrying value of the convertible preferred stock to permanent equity upon the closing of this offering, (ii) no exercise of the underwriters' option to purchase additional shares of common stock and (iv) no exercise of outstanding options, we will have outstanding an aggregate of shares of common stock.
+Based on the number of shares of our common stock outstanding as of March 31, 2021, and assuming (i) the issuance of 18,750,000 shares in this offering, (ii) the automatic conversion of all of our outstanding shares of convertible preferred stock into 71,263,685 shares of common stock and the related reclassification of the carrying value of the convertible preferred stock to permanent equity upon the closing of this offering, (ii) no exercise of the underwriters' option to purchase additional shares of common stock and (iv) no exercise of outstanding options, we will have outstanding an aggregate of 116,142,968 shares of common stock.